xpertopensourcegh/harness-core-ui/docs/architectures/AccessControl.md

 - Permissions returned are boolean in nature
 - Permissions are returned in the same order as requested in the `permissions` array
+- All permissions are assumed to be true/accessible until the backend explicitely returns false.
+This means if the API call is pending, in-progress or failed, the framework will return true.
+This is according to the product spec.
 - Fetched permissions are stored in `PermissionsContext`, which is available in `AppContext`.
 However, **direct access via context should be avoided**.
 The internal data structure does not support a O(1) look-ups.
 - The hook implements cache-first approach.
 Fetched permissions are cached and any requests are first checked in the cache.
 We make a network call only if it's a cache miss.
 You can switch to a network-first approach by passing `skipCache` as true in options.
 - Multiple requests across components are automatically collected together to avoid network thrashing.